Data Use and Educational Improvement

 Note: The Foundation is not currently accepting applications to the Data Use and Educational Improvement Initiative or applications under the Evidence for the Classroom RFP.
 Research projects on data use in education may be supported through a small grant award or a Lyle Spencer Research Award.
 In addition, we may issue a new request for proposals in future years that would build on the Evidence for the Classroom RFP.

-Through its Data Use and Educational Improvement Initiative, the Spencer Foundation supports scholarship examining conditions, contexts, and other factors and processes that affect how educational organizations use data for improvement.
-This initiative grew out of our broader focus on Organizational Learning in Schools, School Systems, and Higher Education Institutions.
-Research projects in the Data Use Initiative have included work in both K-12 schools and institutions of higher education and have covered a range of topics, from data use patterns through an online data management system to the effectiveness of capacity-building interventions.
-Summaries of past major grant projects in the Data Use and Educational Improvement Initiative are available here.
-In conjunction with its developing work in Data Use and Educational Improvement, Spencer also convened a series of meetings of scholars working in this area.
-Information about these convenings and resulting papers can be found here.
+The Data Use and Educational Improvement Initiative was created to support scholarship examining processes, contexts, and other factors that affect how educational organizations use data for improvement.
+The Initiative grew out of our broader focus on organizational learning in schools, school systems, and higher education institutions.
+Research projects in the Data Use Initiative have included work in both K-12 schools and institutions of higher education and have covered a range of topics, from how data are used in an online data management system to the effectiveness of capacity-building interventions.
+Summaries of past major grant projects in the Data Use Initiative are available here.
+Some of the groundwork for the Data Use Initiative was laid when the Foundation convened a series of meetings of scholars working in this area.
+Information about these meetings and resulting papers can be found here.